jpcaparas/rulesync/README.md

 ### Output

 The standalone executable is created at `builds/rulesync` and includes all dependencies.
-You can distribute this single file without requiring users to install PHP, Composer, or any dependencies.
+You can distribute this single file without requiring users to install Composer or manage dependencies (PHP 8.2+ is still required).

 **Test the build:**
 ```bash